< Back to blog

 Bridging loans come with three main choices for interest repayment:

-• Monthly: This is where you meet the monthly interest repayments from your own resources, and it is not added onto the loan.
+• Monthly: This is where you meet the monthly interest repayments from your own resources, and it is not added to the loan.

 • Retained: Borrowing the interest upfront for an agreed time frame.
 When the loan is paid back, any remaining interest is paid back to you.